Taximan/Leddit/design.md

 #### the unlogged user

-* can view logged user submitted content
+* can view other users submissions & comments

 #### the logged in user